MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/deploy-telemetry-dashboard.md

 - Windows Server 2008

 The agent might not work correctly on Windows service packs that are no longer supported by Microsoft.
 We recommend that you verify that your service pack is supported on the [Microsoft Product Lifecycle Search website](https://go.microsoft.com/fwlink/p/?LinkId=286402) before you install the agent.

+> [!NOTE]
+> - Windows 7 with Service Pack 1, Windows 2008 R2, and Windows Server 2008 are no longer supported.
+> - Microsoft 365 Apps for enterprise isn’t supported on Windows Server 2012 or Windows Server 2012 R2, as of January 14, 2020.

 The computer running the agent must also run the latest version of the Universal C Runtime (CRT) for the version of Windows.
 For information, see [Update for Universal C Runtime in Windows](https://support.microsoft.com/kb/2999226).